jcasben/jcasben/README.md

 # **Hi!
 My name is Jesus!**

 ### **About me**

-I enjoy designing and building new software solutions that can help people's daily problems.
-I am looking forward to become a professional **backend developer**, but I'm also very interested on Artificial Intelligence and how we can use it to make innovative solutions.
+On my way up to be the best version of me everyday.
+Passionate about designing and building cool stuff that could help people in real situations.

-Currently studying Informatics Engineering degree at [UIB](https://www.uib.cat/).
-I'm very passionate about the tech world and learning new things about it, such as learning new technologies or understanding how does the technology that we use every day work.
+Recently discovered the world of Android development.
+Since then, working hard to become a Fullstack Android Developer while studying Informatics Engineering degree at UIB.

 Working mostly on [academic projects](https://github.com/jcasben/Programacion-Ing-Informatica), but developing personal ones on my free time.